-- Parts of a soldier's armor include a helmet, a shield, a breastplate, leg coverings, and a sword. - Using the term figuratively, the apostle Paul compares physical armor to spiritual armor that God gives the believer to help him fight spiritual battles. - The spiritual armor God gives his people to fight against sin and Satan includes truth, righteousness, the gospel of peace, faith, salvation, and the Holy Spirit. - This could be translated with a term that means, "soldier gear" or "protective battle clothing" or "protective covering" or "weapons."
+- Parts of a soldier's armor include a helmet, a shield, a breastplate, leg coverings, and a sword. - Using the term figuratively, the apostle Paul compares physical armor to spiritual armor that God gives the believer to help him fight spiritual battles. - The spiritual armor God gives his people to fight against sin and Satan includes truth, righteousness, the gospel of peace, faith, salvation, and the Holy Spirit. - This could be translated with a term that means "soldier gear" or "protective battle clothing" or "protective covering" or "weapons."

-(See also: faith, Holy Spirit, Spirit of God, Spirit of the Lord, peace, peaceful, salvation, spirit, spiritual)
+(See also: faith, Holy Spirit, peace, save, spirit)